 The Covered Bonds Act prescribes that an Institution must comply with certain matching requirements, which, among other things, require that the nominal value of the assets registered to the cover pool exceeds the nominal value of the liabilities which relate to covered bonds issued from time to time by at least 2 per cent.
 The calculation shall be made on the basis of current book values.
-In order to comply with these requirements, the Institution may enter into derivative contracts, which will also be taken into account when testing the matching.
+In order to comply with these requirements, the Institution may enter into, and shall take into account the effect of, derivative contracts, which will also be taken into account when testing the matching.
 To do so, the Institution is dependent on the availability of derivative counterparties with sufficient credit rating and also on such counterparties fulfilling their contractual obligations.
+The cover pool should also be sufficiently sizable to cover the costs of administration and liquidation of covered bonds, in case of bankruptcy.
+These costs may be defined by application of a standard amount (Sw. schablonbelopp)